-The Commonwealth and, state and territory governments are working together to develop a National Disability Data Asset (NDDA).
+The Australian Government and state and territory governments are working together to develop a National Disability Data Asset.

 The aim of the NDDA is to improve inclusion and opportunity for people living with disability in Australia.
 The plan is to do this by linking data to better understand the life experiences of people living with disability.
 Having better information can lead to improved supports and services because it shows what helps people achieve positive outcomes